spring-projects/spring-retry/README.md

 ### Listeners for reflective method invocations

 When dealing with methods annotated with `@Retryable` or with Spring AOP intercepted methods, spring-retry provides the possibility to inspect in detail the method invocation within the `RetryListener` implementation.

 Such a scenario could be particularly useful when there is a need to monitor how often a certain method call has been retried and expose it with detailed tagging information (e.g. : class name, method name, or even parameter values in some exotic cases).

-All that needs to be done is checking whe

 ```java